 All charter schools serving children in California must be held accountable for educating them well; and while we can debate endlessly about defining perfect measures--under which circumstances and impacting which schools--we know we cannot wait.
-Our framework has been pressure tested, analyzed and deliberated thoroughly.
 The time to act is now - because our children require the urgency of our deliberate response.
-By having a clear and honest analysis, charters can learn from the best, and we can take a closer look at the charters that are not delivering results to their students and families.
+By having a clear and honest analysis, charter schools can learn from the best, and we can take a closer look at the schools that are not delivering results to their students and families.
 We cannot have an honest discussion about education reform and increasing accountability without closing the charters that are chronically underperforming.

 Does CCSA's Accountability Report Card fulfill charter school's federal School Accountability Report Cards (SARC) requirements?

 No. SARC cards are a federal requirement intended for specific dissemination on specific measures required by law.
 Our accountability report cards only address the state accountability system measures against CCSA's own performance framework.
 Of course, schools can and should share them with their own stakeholders, but they do not fulfill the federal requirements set forth in No Child Left Behind (NCLB).
 For additional information on SARC requirements and assistance, please visit our CCSA Resource Library or contact our Help Desk at email@example.com.

 Does CCSA's accountability initiative hurt charter schools that are not in renewal this year by labeling them "underperforming"?